Nate1874/text_vis/README.md

 Then, use the test function in ``model.py'' to load the model and explain the decision for test data.

+You need to modify the data path in data reader, word2vec path in helper, and other settings in the model.

 Reference
 ---------